luz-ojeda/cook-api/README.md

    docker-compose up --build
    ```

-   This command will create and start Docker containers for the PostgreSQL database and the  API as spcified in the `compose.yaml` file.
-The --build flag ensures that Docker Compose   builds the necessary images.
+   This command will create and start two Docker containers.
+One for the PostgreSQL database and another one for the API as specified in the `compose.yaml` file.
+The `--build` flag ensures that Docker Compose builds the necessary images.

    The API is configured to receive requests on localhost port 8080.